 With care and attention your bougainvillea will reward you with a magnificent display of vividly coloured bracts.
 If flowering is not prolific in the summer months it is probably due to over-watering, so let the plant dry out until the leaves droop, then begin watering again less frequently.

-Cut down feeding and watering when flowering stops (usually in early autumn) – once a month will see them through the winter, when they’re likely to drop their leaves as temperatures drop.
+Cut down feeding and watering when flowering slows in Autumn – once a month will see them through the winter, when they’re likely to drop their leaves as temperatures drop.

 You should prune bougainvillea in late winter to tidy them up and keep them in shape to a manageable size, and make sure they are well fixed onto a trellis or support.